Perhaps you’ve still got some lingering doubts about cutting out –

 1. I’m too old to make significant changes to my diet.

-You see, many of my patients over the years have been retirees – I practice in Palm Springs, after all.
+You see, many of his patients over the years have been retirees.
 And though they may sometimes make an excuse when we’re getting started, it’s often those older patients who really push themselves to make lasting changes in pursuit of better health.
-And I’ve seen real change occur.

 The heart of the matter is that it’s never too late to improve your health.
 You see, your body replaces your old cells with new ones every few months.
 That doesn’t change no matter how old you get.
 So, anytime you hand those new cells high-quality building materials – like good nutrient-rich, lectin-free foods – you’ll be feeding your bugs exactly what they need in order to make a new and improved you!